GMihai00/Cplusplus_IPCLib/README.md

 1. Clone the repository: `git clone [https://github.com/GMihai00/Cplusplus_IPCLib.git](https://github.com/GMihai00/Cplusplus_IPCLib.git)`
 2. Navigate to the project directory: `cd yourproject`
 3. Update submodules: git submodule update --init --recursive
-4. Install boost and openssl using vcpkg (currently working on removing this dependecy, did not notice it due to it already beeing installed on my system)
+4. Install boost and openssl using vcpkg (currently working on removing this dependency, did not notice it due to it already being installed on my system)
-5. Open IPC.sln and build project IPC, this will generate a statically library
+5. Open IPC.sln and build project IPC, this will generate a static library
 6. Libraries to be added as Additional Dependencies: IPC.lib;libz-static.lib;libcrypto.lib;libssl.lib; (Make sure library directory has been added to Library directories)
 7. Include headers depending on your needs (web_server.hpp/secure_web_client.hpp/web_client.hpp for web-based newer IPC client.hpp and server.hpp for older local IPC)